junxit/us-congress-code/title-10/chapter-9a/sec-240b.md

 ## Notes

 1 So in original.
+Probably should be “subsection”.

+2 So in original.
 The word “of” probably should appear.

 ### Codification